Tertiush/ParadoxIP150v2/README.md

     * Payload (example): <b>Event:Non-reportable event;SubEvent:Arm in sleep mode</b>
     * etc.....

+  * Topic <b>Paradox/Zones/<i>zone label</i></b>
+  Sets a status for on of off for each zone.
+Allows Openhab to easily configure an item for each zone

+  * Topic <b>Paradox/Partition</b>
+  Shows the current partition status.
+Can't be determines on startup though, only while running.

 ### Controls
 * Controlling the alarm or outputs
   * Publish the following topic to control the <b>alarm</b>: